EndPointCorp/end-point-blog/2020/11/04/rapid-tdd-in-julia.html.md

  "src"
 ```

 Being able to list all the nested directories, we can now work on the file-watching function.
-Here's the plan of attack:
+Here’s the plan of attack:

-- create a "channel" to receive the file-changes from other threads watching each of those directories
+1. Create a “channel” to receive the file changes from other threads watching each of those directories.
-- spin up a new thread for working through the stream from the channel specifically
+2. Spin up a new thread for working through the stream from the channel specifically.
-- spin up threads for every nested directory found and watch for changes at the same time
+3. Spin up threads for every nested directory found and watch for changes at the same time.
-- when the file change is detected, queue it into the channel
+4. When the file change is detected, queue it into the channel.

 ```julia
 function onchange(f, basedirs=["src"])